DamianEdwards/aspnet5-workshop/Labs/Working with Razor Tag Helpers.md

 # Working with Razor Tag Helpers

 ## Look at Tag Helpers in the project template
-1. Create a new ASP.NET 5 project using the "Web Site" template
+1. Create a new ASP.NET 5 project using the "Web Application" template
 1. Open the view `Views/Account/Register.cshtml`
 1. Look at the Tag Helpers being used in this view (they're colored purple and in bold) and play around with setting their attributes and exploring the IntelliSense offered for the different attribute types
 1. Run the application and see the HTML output by the Tag Helpers